 Figure 7.
-DInSAR displacmenet spatially observed over the GERD’s Main Dam (a, b) and Saddle Dam (c, d).
+DInSAR displacement spatially observed over the GERD’s Main Dam (a, b) and Saddle Dam (c, d).

 It can be observed that the Main Dam has undergone subsidence throughout its six cross sections (Figure 7a & 7b) while the Saddle Dam has undergone subsidence as well as uplifting in each of its nine cross sections (Figure 7c & 7d).
 We observed major subsidence identified by red circles ranging from -0.1 to -0.2 m over the Main Dam cross sections 1, 5 and 6.
 On the other hand, we identified crucial displacement variability for the Saddle Dam from the figures, where each cross section displays a certain degree of subsidence and uplifting.
 The tunnel 1 for the Saddle Dam displays the highest subsidence observed in this analysis, with the subsidence value ranging from -0.27 m to -0.38 m.
 We attribute these higher values observed for the Saddle Dam to the local geology and fault lines located directly underneath the dam.
 We conducted a further analysis of this issue along with the discussion of the role of local geology shared in the following section.